 Install an alarm system, plus a window alarm that will alert you in case your windows get smashed.

 A timer outlet is a handy gadget when you are away for lengthier periods of time.
 You can set the timer to turn on your lights, TV, radio and other appliances at random, so that it will look as if you were home.
-Moreover, tap into the power of communities – neighbours are important because you can ask them to keep an eye on your property until you get back.
+Moreover, tap into the power of communities – neighbors are important because you can ask them to keep an eye on your property until you get back.

 Therefore, consider installing a water monitor with sensors that will detect water leaks around the toilet and sink, and alert you right away.
 Since humidity can lead to condensation and mold, a humidity detection sensor is yet another handy gadget.
 When condensation levels are too high in a specific room, the monitor automatically activates the ventilation fan to bring them down to acceptable levels.